Siphon880gh/devbrain/_DSA - Patterns/Design Patterns- Software, DB, DB Access, Data Warehouse, Architecture, Enterprise.md

+## Design Patterns?

+The term "design patterns" can apply to both database design and software design (to keep in simplistic terms, because design patterns also refer to large data warehouses for big query, etc), but they refer to conventions in their respective domains.

+**Database Design Patterns** refer to the best practices for structuring databases.
+This includes how to organize tables, relationships, and data retrieval methods to ensure data integrity, performance, and scalability.
+Patterns like Entity-Attribute-Value (EAV), Table-per-Type (TPT), and Single Table Inheritance are specific to how data can be organized within a database.

+**Software Design Patterns**, on the other hand, are more about object-oriented design and are commonly used in the context of views, controllers, models, classes, etc. These patterns help solve common software design problems and include:

+1. **Creational Patterns**: Such as Singleton, Factory, Abstract Factory, Builder, and Prototype.
+These are related to how objects are created.

+2. **Structural Patterns**: Such as Adapter, Composite, Proxy, Flyweight, Facade, Bridge, and Decorator.
+These deal with the composition of classes and objects.

+3. **Behavioral Patterns**: Such as Strategy, Observer, Command, Iterator, Mediator, State, and Visitor.
+These deal with communication between objects.

+4. **Architectural Patterns**: Such as MVC (Model-View-Controller), MVP (Model-View-Presenter), and MVVM (Model-View-ViewModel).
+These are higher-level patterns that detail how entire applications or systems should be structured.

+Each type of pattern serves a different purpose and applies to different aspects of software development.
+The principles behind these patterns are often documented in books like "Design Patterns: Elements of Reusable Object-Oriented Software" by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides (commonly known as the "Gang of Four") for software design patterns, and in various database design and architecture books for database design patterns.

 ## Types of Patterns

 There are software design patterns, database design patterns, database access patterns, data warehouse patterns, and architecture patterns, and enterprise patterns?